cloudmesh/classes/docs/source/ubuntu.rst

 Configuration
 -------------

-The documenation on how to configure the virtual machoine is posted
+The documenation on how to configure the virtual machine is posted
 here:

 * https://github.com/cloudmesh/ansible-cloudmesh-ubuntu-xenial